hortonworks-gallery/iotdemo-service/README.md

 #### Access Ranger audits dashboard

-- If installed, open the Silk Ranger Audits dashboard at http://sandbox.hortonworks.com:6083/banana
+- If installed, open the Silk Ranger Audits dashboard via Ambari view or http://sandbox.hortonworks.com:6083/banana

 - By default you will see a visualization of HBase reads/gets:
 ![Image](../master/screenshots/iot-rangeraudit-hbase-get-1.png?raw=true)